jgerhart/Secronom-Zombies/secronom/README.txt

 +  NEW FAILED SPECIMEN (squirtler)
 +  ADDED BOW CREATURES (kaxix, axxuros, exios, drexx and epixo)
-+  ADDED FLESH CAVERN (disgusting patch of earthen filth, home for the baneful flesh)
++  ADDED FLESH CAVERN (disgusting patch of earthen filth.
+Home for the baneful flesh)
 +  ADDED FLESH CREATURES (nearly finite gorey walls and a bunch of cloned creatures)

 +~ MAJOR IMPROVEMENTS ON SECRONOM LAB (new mapgens, reworks and fixes on the structure)